Prestige-Solution/ts-x-php-framework/README.md

 - [x] Functionality tests of the framework
 - [x] Functionality tests for the bot identity
 - [x] Minimalistic testing with a Live Server or Development Server
+- [x] Bug fixes
+- [ ] Search Bugs and fixes
 - [ ] Full Testing with a Live Server or Development Server
-- [x] Bug fixes
 - [ ] Readme and Documentations

 ---